ahmedAbouismail/SystemsDevelopmentWS23-SocialMediaContentModeration/README.md

 ## Create .env File
    Copy the provided `template.env` file and rename it to `.env`.
-   You can also enter your own credentials for each variable!
+   <br/>You can also enter your own credentials for each variable!

    **Example .env File:**
    ```dotenv